 We measure net customer attrition on an ongoing basis for our full service residential and commercial home heating oil and propane customers.
 Net customer attrition is the difference between gross customer losses and customers added through marketing efforts.
 Customers added through acquisitions are not included in the calculation of gross customer gains.
 However, additional customers that are obtained through marketing efforts or lost at newly acquired businesses are included in these calculations.
 Customer attrition percentage calculations include customers added through acquisitions in the denominators of the calculations on a weighted average basis.
-Gross customer losses are the result of a number of factors, including price competition, move-outs, credit losses, conversion to natural gas and service disruptions.
+Gross customer losses are the result of a number of factors, including price competition, move-outs, credit losses, conversions to natural gas and service disruptions.
 When a customer moves out of an existing home, we count the "move out" as a loss, and if we are successful in signing up the new homeowner, the "move in" is treated as a gain.
+The economic impact of COVID-19 could increase future attrition due to higher losses from credit related issues.